ZJU-FAST-Lab/EGO-Planner-v2/README.md

 Please follow the [tutorial PDF file](swarm-playground/[README]_Brief_Documentation_for_Swarm_Playground.pdf) with corresponding videos ([1](swarm-playground/main_ws/WatchMe_main.mp4), [2](swarm-playground/formation_ws/WatchMe_formation.mp4), [3](swarm-playground/tracking_ws/WatchMe_tracking.mp4), [4](swarm-playground/interlaced_flight_ws/WatchMe_interlaced_flights.mp4)) to run the code.

+For Ubuntu 22 (or other distros) users, a quick way to get started is to use [RoboStack](https://robostack.github.io/GettingStarted.html)'s ROS Noetic in the Conda virtual environment.
+Instructions can be found [here](./swarm-playground/[README]_Addtional_Instructions_for_Ubuntu22.md).

 This work was born out of [MINCO](https://github.com/ZJU-FAST-Lab/GCOPTER).
 If you find it interesting, please give both repos stars generously.
 Thanks.